Modeling isotropic polyconvex hyperelasticity by neural networks -- sufficient and necessary criteria for compressible and incompressible materials: Introduction

 In the context of hyperelastic materials, polyconvexity serves as a key condition to ensure material stability and the existence of solutions.
 Traditionally, frame-indifferent and isotropic polyconvex energies are formulated using the invariants of the right Cauchy--Green tensor or the principal stretches, following the seminal polyconvexity criterion by \citet{ball1976}.
 While this classical framework is mathematically sound and practically convenient, it is sufficient but not necessary for polyconvexity \citep{wiedemann2026}, which inherently limits model flexibility.
 This limitation directly transfers to neural network models building upon this framework, where polyconvexity improves the robustness, generalization and extrapolation behavior of the model.

-Due to this observation, \citet{geuken2025} introduced the Convex Signed Singular Value Neural Network (CSSV-NN) architecture, which is based on a necessary and sufficient criterion for frame-indifferent, isotropic polyconvex energies derived by \citet{wiedemann2023, wiedemann2026} and can universally approximate any such energy function to arbitrary precision.
+Due to this observation, \citet{geuken2025} introduced the Convex Signed Singular Value Neural Network (CSSV-NN) architecture, which is based on a necessary and sufficient criterion for frame-indifferent, isotropic polyconvex energies derived by \citet{wiedemann2023, wiedemann2026}.
+They can universally approximate any such energy function to arbitrary precision.
 In contrast, many existing approaches \citep{shen2004,liang2008,linka2021,asad2022,chen2022,linden2023,klein2023,balazi2025,vijay2025,abdolazizi2025} either fail to strictly enforce frame-indifference, isotropy and polyconvexity or do so under overly restrictive sufficient criteria, thereby limiting their expressiveness as stated above.

 This work systematically analyzes sufficient and necessary criteria for hyperelastic, frame-indifferent, isotropic and polyconvex energies and investigates their implications for neural network models.
 This also enables an assessment of the practical applicability of the models.
 The CSSV-NNs are further extended and adapted to the incompressible case (denoted by inc-CSSV-NN).
 This is particularly relevant for synthetic materials such as polymers \citep{treloar1944, arrudaboyce1993,steinmann2012} and biological materials such as the periodontal ligament \citep{rees1997,kurzeja2025}.
 As for the compressible case, existing formulations of frame-indifferent, isotropic polyconvex energies for incompressibility (e.g., \citep{pierre2023,zlatic2024,holthusen2024,dammass2025,kalina2025,holthusen2026}) are too restrictive or do not strictly enforce frame-indifference, isotropy and polyconvexity.
-This is likely because most of these approaches are primarily designed for inelastic material behavior.